iotaledger/iota.py/docs/transfers.rst

 Anatomy of a Transfer
 ---------------------

-We already now that the Tangle consists of :ref:`transactions <basic_concepts:Transaction>` referencing each other, each of them two others to be more precise.
+We already know that the Tangle consists of :ref:`transactions <basic_concepts:Transaction>` referencing each other, each of them two others to be more precise.
 Transactions can be grouped together in :ref:`bundles <basic_concepts:Bundle>`.
 `Zero-value bundles`_ contain only zero value transactions, while